tliron/py4go/README.md

 }
 ```

-Calling Python code from Go is easy because Python is a dynamic language and CPython is an
+Calling Python code from Go is relatively straightforward because Python is a dynamic language and
-interpreted runtime.
-Exposing Go code to Python is more involved as it requires writing wrapper
+CPython is an interpreted runtime.
+Exposing Go code to Python is more involved as it requires writing
-functions in C, which we omitted in the example above.
-See the [examples](examples/) directory for
+wrapper functions in C, which we omitted in the example above.
+See the [examples](examples/) directory
-more detail.
+for more detail.

+In the future we are hoping to make this easier, perhaps via a C code generator based on static
+analysis of function signatures and types.

 Caveats
 -------

-This is *not* an implementation of Python in Go.
-Rather, py4go works by embedding CPython into your
-Go program using [cgo](https://github.com/golang/go/wiki/cgo) functionality.
-The advantage of this
-approach is that you are using the standard Python runtime and can thus make use of the entire
-ecosystem of Python libraries, including wrappers for C libraries.
-But there are several issues to
-be aware of:
+There are several issues to be aware of:

 * It's more difficult to distribute your Go program because you *must* have the CPython library
   available on the target operating system with a specific name.
 Because different operating systems
   have their own conventions for naming this library, to create a truly portable distribution it may
-  be best to distribute your program as a packaged container, e.g. using Flatpak or Docker.
+  be best to distribute your program as a packaged container, e.g. using Flatpak, Docker, or Snap.
 * It is similarly more difficult to *build* your Go program.
 We are using `pkg-config: python3-embed` to
   locate the CPython SDK, which works on Fedora-based operating systems.
 But, because where you
   *build* will determine the requirements for where you will *run*, it may be best to build on